yongseung-song/yongseung-song/README.md

 ### Hi.
-My name is Yongseung Song, I'm a frontend developer.
+My name is Yongseung Song, I'm a web frontend developer.
+#### Currently
+- Working as a React Native Developer in Seoul, Korea
+#### Previous Experience

-- I majored in Computer Science(BS)
+- Majored in Computer Science (BS)
-- Had some time working in other profession(graphic design)
+- Worked in graphic design for a period
-- Started studying web frontend about a half year ago
+- Started digging web frontend development in 2023

 You can always reach me via email.
-I'm open to all sorts of job offer, collaborations or just a talk over either your project or mine.
+I'm open to all sorts of collaborations or just a talk over either your project or mine.
 Thank you.

 <!--
 **yongseung-song/yongseung-song** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.